Is the NYC crime rate on the rise?

 According to the NYPD, all crime criteria is down an astounding percent.
 Between 1990 and 2018, Murder is down 87%, Rape is down 42%, Robbery, 87%.
 Though of course these numbers are only indicative of reported crimes.
 Lots of crime goes unreported.

-Nonetheless, apparently crime 28% is less than the national average, and is safer than 22% of the cities in the United States.
-Furthermore, despite the upward shift in crime since 2018, the city is still incredibly safe.
-Safer than it has been for 50 years.
-Therefore even if NYC crime rate has risen in some regards, NYC is still an incredibly safe city.
+Nonetheless, apparently crime in NYC is 28% less than the national average, which makes NYC safer than 22% of the cities in the United States.
+Furthermore, despite the upward shift in crime since 2018, the city is still incredibly safe– safer than it has been for 50 years.
+Therefore even if NYC crime rate has risen in some regards, the city is still incredibly safe.